MatusOllah/gophengine/README.md

 * I wanted to make a easy-to-use Go (my fav programming language) modding API for Friday Night Funkin' (my fav game).
 Something like MinecraftForge but for FNF.
 * I also wanted to fix everything what's wrong with the vanilla FNF engine and add some more features and improvments.
+* I hate the toxic community & developers and I wanted to make my own FNF clone.
 * As a protest against FNF v0.3.2 .
   * I made this in response to FNF v0.3.2 (the Weekend 1 update), which introduced highly violent and graphic NSFW/L cutscenes where my favorite character, Boyfriend, is killed, and replaced with Pico.
 These changes significantly alter the tone and experience of the game in a way that many Boyfriend fans, including myself, find upsetting.
   * The purpose of this "fork" is to rollback FNF v0.3.2, to restore Boyfriend and other narrative elements that were negatively impacted and to create a generally "cleaner" version of the game.